Kylie Cantrall: Career

 With her father's help, Cantrall started a YouTube series "Hello Kylie", where she reviewed Disney Channel shows.
 She also started singing and performed on YouTube and musical.ly (now known as TikTok).
 In 2016, Cantrall was signed to a talent management agency.
 At the end of 2016, as Hello Kylie, she released her first single "Sleep Is 4 Suckas" alongside independent music label New Muzik Order, which was co-founded by her father.
 She also made guest appearances on Bizaardvark and Raven's Home.

 At 13 years old, she was cast as the titular character in the television series Gabby Duran & the Unsittables.
 As a result, she left public school to focus on her career.
 In 2019, Gabby Duran & the Unsittables premiered on Disney Channel; she also performed the series' opening theme song, "I Do My Thing".
 The series was later cancelled in 2021.
 Also in 2021, Cantrall was featured in the music video of the R3hab song "Sad Boy" and voiced Savannah Meades in the animated film Ron's Gone Wrong, her film debut.

 Cantrall at Macy's Thanksgiving Day Parade in 2024.

-In September 2022, it was announced during the D23 Expo that Cantrall would be part of the main cast of the fourth instalment in the Descendants film series, originally in the working title of Descendants 4, later being officially named Descendants: The Rise of Red.
-Cantrall was cast in the title role of Red, daughter of the Queen of Hearts.
+In September 2022, it was announced during the D23 Expo that Cantrall would be part of the main cast of the fourth installment in the Descendants film series, originally in the working title of Descendants 4, later being officially named Descendants: The Rise of Red.
+Cantrall was cast in the title role of Red, daughter of the Queen of Hearts (who was portrayed by Rita Ora).
 In the same month, it was announced that she would become a recurring cast member in the fourth season of High School Musical: The Musical: The Series.

 In August 2023, Cantrall became the ambassador of TruSkin cosmetics brand, being the brand's first ambassador.
 In 2024, she started a recurring voice role as White Tiger in the animated television series Spidey and His Amazing Friends.
 In 2025, Cantrall released her debut extended play, B.O.Y., as well as filming for the fifth Descendants film, Descendants: Wicked Wonderland (2026).

+Cantrall joined as a contestant in season fourteen of The Masked Singer.
+In the season, Cantrall served as "America's Insider", with her role of "Cat Witch" being known to the audience, but not the panelists.
+She finished in third place.
+After signing with Republic Records, Cantrall released "Carrie Bradshaw" in April 2026 as the lead single from EP Valley Girl Problems—which was released in July 2026.
+In August 2026, Cantrall announced she would embark on the Valley Girl Problems Tour in support of the EP, from September to October 2026.

 Influences

 Cantrall is influenced by 90s artists such as TLC, Britney Spears, Janet Jackson, and Aaliyah.
-She has also called Brandy, Mariah Carey and Beyoncé as well as Rosalía and Becky G her favorite artists.
+She has also called Brandy, Mariah Carey and Beyoncé as well as Rosalía, Becky G, Laufey, Raye and Flo her favorite artists.